 There are seven key channel crossings throughout the hydraulic study area.
-The East Fork crossings analyzed are Buckley Road, Jesperson Road, a private farm bridge and a private road leading to horse stables.
-On Tank Farm Creek they include Buckley Road, a private farm crossing, and a private road leading to horse stables.
+The East Fork crossings analyzed are Buckley Road, Jesperson Road, a private farm bridge, and a private road leading to horse stables.
+The channel crossings on Tank Creek Farm include Buckley Road, a private farm crossing, and a private road leading to horse stables.

 The private road leading to horse stables crosses both Tank Farm Creek and East Fork just upstream of their confluence.
 This study utilizes modern hydraulic modeling software to provide a better understanding than previous studies of how the channel, crossings and levees interact during storm events.